jaysara/crowdfund-ethereum/README.md

 ```
 Note the address where contract is deployed.
 The 'ADDRESS' file in this project represents the address where contract is deployed.

 Please modify factory.js file with the new deployed  contract.
+Replace the second argument in the contract method (that says '0x6860d7d0c295983eE847D5c362A9917671EAA9d1' below) with the new contract address printed out as part of previous `node deploy.js` script.
 ```json
 const instance = new web3.eth.Contract(
   JSON.parse(CampaignFactory.interface)